Shivashis94/Real-Time-Web-Chat-With-Sentimental-Analysis/README.md

-#Realtime chat application (single channel) with emotion detection by using sentiment analysis.
+#Real-Time chat application (single channel) with emotion detection by using sentiment analysis.

 Features: